tvanantwerp/tomvanantwerp.com/packages/eleventy/src/essays/potato-diet.md

 {% image './img/2022-07-17-potato-calories.png', 'Breakdown of calories consumed during my week of potatoes.
 Very low to begin with, but goes up as I introduced frozen potato foods with oils in them.' %}

 ### Results

-Despite my rough start, I did find a way to persist until the end of the week.

 #### Weight Loss